 Though contra this, the international apprehension of a nation’s art is based on the commodification from within of a body of culture as representative of that nation, so from Taiwan we always see Cloudgate, even though within Taiwan there was a surprisingly low opinion of the company, and thus for an outsider to find interesting stuff not on the menu, and for there to be the funding and support to get this stuff to festival … it’s usually easier to go with Cloudgate.

-But Robyn Usher’s extra-lame controversy-mongering and reductionist bottom-line dollar-dollar-bills-y’all art-as-finance in The Age is just puerile and asinine.
+But Robyn Usher’s extra- controversy-mongering and reductionist bottom-line dollar-dollar-bill-y’all art-as-finance in The Age is disingenuous.

 A few days ago also, dance reviewer Hillary Crampton remarked, “Ideally such debates should take place in the mainstream media, but sadly they do not, owing to the lack of commitment by publishers to cultural debate”.
 The context of this, within a commentary on critics vs. artists becomes another mediocre ‘old vs. new media’ trope or ‘blogs vs. newspapers’.
 When the critical and intellectual position of the arts in mainstream Australia is represented by people like Robin Usher and Andrew Bolt, why should such debates take place where these pseudo-critics get a paycheck for feeble drooling?

 More importantly though is the assumption that such debates find a natural home in traditional media.
 It’s been a long time since I have paid more than cursory attention to the arts columns in old media.
 Even RealTime, which is by far the best arts periodical in Australia suffers from press-release-plus-advertisement-as-journalism.
 It is impossible to engage with old media without the suspicion of being on the receiving end of manipulated publicity, and there is a singular untrustworthiness in mainstream media that precludes exactly this presence of integrity.